csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ### What will the **social activity** look like?

-We're planning to organize one virtual social activity per week.
-This could take the form of a fireside chat, a talent show, movie night, or other activity.
+We're planning to organize one to two virtual social activities per week.
+This could take the form of an Ask Me Anything (AMA) session, game night, or something else.
 If you have an idea, tell Yosefa!
 You'll be asked to help run social activities.
 These are activities for the whole group.
 Ed will also be used as a platform for sharing other ways for students to engage with each other (such as online pictionary or other games).

 ## Who to Ask/Tell for What